jameshughes89/cs4XX-EvolutionaryComputation/site/topics/overview/overview.rst

 * Given a population of individuals within an environment with limited resources
 * Competition for those resources occurs
-* This competition causes natural selection to occur
+* This competition causes natural selection
 * This causes the overall fitness of the population to rise

     * An evolutionary "arms race"